Find schools that offer these popular programs

-Safety engineers investigate the causes of accidents or illnesses and work to reduce or eliminate them.
+In a safety engineering program, students can learn how to investigate the causes of accidents or illnesses and work to reduce or eliminate them.
 They also design fail-safe back-up systems to prevent catastrophic results from system failure in infrastructure.
-Read on to explore online programs preparing students for this career.

-Online programs in safety engineering are available at the master's and doctoral degree levels at four-year universities or colleges.
+Online programs in safety engineering are available at the master's and doctoral degree levels.
 In some cases, schools offer safety engineering as an emphasis option within a systems engineering program.
-Like on-campus coursework in this discipline, the online curriculum typically covers engineering technology, design, physics and chemistry.
-Graduates are prepared to work in a variety of fields, including aerospace, commercial airlines, air traffic control, public transportation systems and weapon systems.
+The curriculum typically covers engineering technology, design, physics and chemistry.
+Many programs can be completed entirely online but some may require an on-campus residency.

 To be eligible for admission, master's degree programs require students to have a bachelor's degree, while prospective doctoral students should have a master's degree.
 Graduate-level programs may or may not require that the undergraduate degree be in engineering.
 Work experience in the field is also a common admissions factor, as are GRE scores and recommendation letters.
 Applicants should have mathematical ability, be detail-oriented and possess both analytical skills and stress tolerance.

 This degree focuses on the senior-level duties of a safety engineer.
 Courses covering accident investigation and reconstruction, OSHA compliance and industrial hygiene are all common.
 Intensive engineering mathematics and industry specific software programs, like those used for nuclear reactors and the space program may be emphasized.

 Doctor of Philosophy